MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DlpPolicy.md

 # Get-DlpPolicy

 ## SYNOPSIS
+**Note**: This cmdlet has been retired from the cloud-based service.
+For more information, see [this blog post](https://techcommunity.microsoft.com/t5/exchange-team-blog/exchange-online-etrs-to-stop-supporting-dlp-policies/ba-p/3886713).
+Use the Get-DlpCompliancePolicy and Get-DlpComplianceRule cmdlets instead.

-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.
+This cmdlet is functional only in on-premises Exchange.

-Use the Get-DlpPolicy cmdlet to view information about existing data loss prevention (DLP) policies.
+Use the Get-DlpPolicy cmdlet to view existing data loss prevention (DLP) policies that are based on transport rules (mail flow rules) in your organization.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).